< Back to Oral History project: SFA Founders Oral History Project

-Born in Corbin, Kentucky, Ronni Lundy has long chronicled the people of the hillbilly diaspora as a journalist and cookbook author.
+Born in Corbin, Kentucky, Ronni Lundy long chronicled the people of the hillbilly diaspora as a journalist and cookbook author.
 Her books include Shuck Beans, Stack Cakes, and Honest Fried Chicken: The Heart and Soul of Southern Country Kitchens Butter Beans to Blackberries: Recipes from a Southern Garden, and Victuals: An Appalachian Journey, with Recipes.
-She is the former restaurant reviewer and music critic for The Courier-Journal in Louisville, former editor of Louisville Magazine, and has contributed to many national magazines.
-Shuck Beans, Stack Cakes and Honest Fried Chicken was recognized by Gourmet magazine as one of six essential books on Southern cooking.
+She is the former restaurant reviewer and music critic for the Courier-Journal in Louisville, former editor of Louisville Magazine, and she contributed to many national magazines.
+Gourmet magazine recognized Shuck Beans, Stack Cakes and Honest Fried Chicken as one of six essential books on Southern cooking.
 In 2017, Lundy received a James Beard Award for her book, Victuals.

 Lundy served the Southern Foodways Alliance as editor of Cornbread Nation 3: Foods of the Mountain South.
 There she makes a passionate case for mountain ways and mountain people: “[L]ooking through the lens of real Southern mountain food—the methods of its growing, processing and eating—we began to see a vivid picture of a region and its people that had little in common with their most prevalent and demeaning stereotypes.”
 In 2009, she received the SFA’s Craig Claiborne Lifetime Achievement Award.